 - Replacements, Ltd. - With more than 36,000 patterns in stock, Replacements is the place to go if you're looking for a specific or hard-to-find pattern.
 Although prices tend to be higher than some other sites, you can be certain the piece you buy is in excellent condition.

 There are few things more beautiful than a piece of antique sterling flatware in excellent condition.
-Depending on current market conditions, antique sterling flatware can be more or less expensive due to the melt value of the silver metal.
+Depending on current market conditions, antique sterling flatware can be worth more or less at any given time due to the melt value of the silver metal.
 Certain patterns that are especially rare and ornate hold their value in any market.

 Important sterling flatware manufacturers include Alvin, Reed and Barton, Wallace, Lunt, Towle, International, Unger Bros., Shiebler, Watson, and many others.

-- Wallace Rose Point, an intricate pierced pattern inspired by bridal veils and introduced in 1934, Rose Point has lots of sparkle that works with ornate china patterns as well as simple modern dinnerware.
+- Wallace Rose Point - An intricate pierced pattern inspired by bridal veils and introduced in 1934, Rose Point has lots of sparkle that works with ornate china patterns as well as simple modern dinnerware.

 Antique Silverplated Flatware Patterns